appernetic/appernetic-hugo-project/content/post/how-to-set-up-a-static-hugo-website-on-github-pages-in-2-minutes.md

 Then when the installation and configuration are ready there are lots of steps to just have the website up and running on the Interwebz.

-Before I created Appernetic.io I had to do all these 17 steps in terminal :
+Before I created Appernetic I had to do all these 17 steps in the terminal :

     hugo new site blog